emfeltham/emf-cv/main.typ

 == Ad hoc reviews

 - Proceedings of the National Academy of Sciences of the United States of America
-- Group Processes & Intergroup Relations
 - Risk Analysis
 - Policy Analysis
+- Group Processes & Intergroup Relations
+- Rationality and Society
 - Yale Undergraduate Research Journal

 = Skills